Agua de la Piedra Formation: Climate

 Oligocene South America differed quite substantially from the Eocene period preceding it.
 Isolated from Gondwana for 70 million years, the continent had developed widespread lush forests with their own specific faunas.
 The climate drastically cooled at the Eocene-Oligocene boundary with global cooling as a result of the formation of the Antarctic Ocean current.
 The South American landscape became more arid than in the Eocene with ongoing volcanism related to the Andean orogeny affecting the local climates.

 Oligocene fauna

 The Oligocene of South America is characterized by the arrival of the first monkeys, possibly rafting from Africa, which in the Oligocene was significantly removed from South America.
 The first rodents had arrived to the island continent in the Late Eocene before, perhaps using similar methods of transoceanic transport.
 The rodents of South America diversified in the Oligocene.
 Cabeza Blanca, where the Sarmiento Formation outcrops, has provided the richest and most diverse Oligocene fauna of South America.

-The cooler Oligocene climate led to the wide-spread extension of savanna and other grassland biomes.
+The cooler Oligocene climate led to the widespread extension of savanna and other grassland biomes.
 In the Early Oligocene, these rodents inhabited open and arid landscapes with wind-blown dust and grasslands environments.